-Welcome to Loyola's department of chemistry.
+Welcome to Loyola's department of chemistry and biochemistry.
 We hope we can share with you the exciting work that is happening in our department.
 This site will introduce you to the program at Loyola, as well as lead you to additional information regarding our faculty, research, and professional opportunities for our graduating students.

 Mike Barbato '20

 Romie Azor '21

 Chris Conquest '21

 Sabrina Daglish '21